KevinSaephanh/website-bundler/README.md

 # Website Bundler

-Group websites together and open the links simultaneously without needing to manual open each one.
+This is a Google Chrome Extension that allows authenticated users to group websites together and open the links simultaneously without needing to manual open each one.